 Outcomes: The municipal bank will allow the City to reinvest in the community and serve people, businesses and projects that are currently underserved or unserved by the traditional banking industry.
-With \$1 billion in loans, the municipal bank will be able to bring \$1 billion in investment to bear, and the model projects the bank can make 170 affordable housing loans, 62 wholesale small business loans (which will result in numerous small business loans), and 714 direct small business loans.
+With \$1 billion in loans, the municipal bank will be able to bring \$1 billion in investment to bear, and the model projects the bank can make approximately 170 affordable housing loans, 60 wholesale small business loans (which will result in numerous small business loans), and 700 direct small business loans.
 The City currently invests \$400 million per year in affordable housing.
-At \$1 billion in loans, the municipal bank would add another \$850 million in lending that would revolve on average in three-to-five years, adding another \$170 to \$280 million to the \$400 million in investment for affordable housing per year.
-For small business lending, the bank would add \$125 million in wholesale loans and \$25 million for 714 in direct loans compared to the about 50 loans for a total of \$50 million currently issued by the City's for the Small Business Revolving Loan Fund and Emerging Business Loan Fund.
+At \$1 billion in loans, the municipal bank would add another \$850 million in lending that would revolve on average in 3 to 5 years, adding another \$200 million or so to the \$400 million in investment for affordable housing per year.
+This added affordable housing will have further multiplier effects with one analysis finding that building 100 rental apartments results in \$11.7 million in local income, \$2.2 million in taxes and revenue and 161 local jobs.22 For small business lending, the bank would add \$125 million in wholesale loans and \$25 million for approximately 700 in direct loans compared to the about 50 loans for a total of \$50 million currently issued by the City's Small Business Revolving Loan Fund and Emerging Business Loan Fund.

 Risks: The primary risk associated with Model One is the unconventional lending portfolio it will pursue, and the concern that the lines of business as modeled above are unrealistic or unattainable.
-A lender that performs lending spurned by other banks or that performs lending at below-market rates is necessarily taking larger risks and may face higher defaults than expected.
+A lender that performs lending spurned by other banks or that performs lending at below-market rates is necessarily taking larger risks and may face higher defaults than expected or may need to tighten its underwriting standards and perform less lending than anticipated.
 The model itself includes significant uncertainly about how Model One will perform.
-With low-end estimates of start-up costs and loan losses, the bank is successful, breaking even within 4 years.
-Under the high-end estimate, which doubles projected loan losses, Model One never breaks even and needs a significant subsidy per year (\$6 million per year at \$1 billion in size to upwards of \$45 million per year at \$12 billion in size) in perpetuity to stay afloat.
+With low-end estimates of startup costs and loan losses, the bank achieves sustainability within 4 years.
+Under the high-end estimate, which doubles projected loan losses, Model One never breaks even and needs a significant subsidy per year (\$6 million per year at \$1 billion in size to upwards of \$42 million per year at \$12 billion in size) in perpetuity to stay afloat.

 The difference in the model reflects how loan loss rates, and in particular a higher loan loss rate than expected, can impact bank operations and slow or prevent a path to breaking even.
 Concerns about loss rates become especially salient as the bank scales and must source a significant number of loans and deals for its portfolio.
-Bank size was determined based on Task Force preference, economies of scale and achieving sustainability rather than size of market demand.
-It's not clear whether performing \$170-\$280 million per year in affordable housing investment in San Francisco is realistic (the scale the bank would perform at \$1 billion in loans).
-If market demand cannot meet the scope of the municipal bank as modelled, the municipal bank may need to diversify its product lines or seek opportunities outside of San Francisco.
+Bank size was determined based on Task Force feedback, economies of scale and achieving sustainability rather than size of market demand.
+It's not clear whether performing \$200 million per year in affordable housing investment of the type contemplated in the model in San Francisco is realistic (the scale the bank would perform at \$1 billion in loans).23 If market demand and the execution capability of the team assembled to run the bank cannot meet the scope of the municipal bank as modeled, the municipal bank would have to adjust its strategy.
+The bank could possibly change its product lines or seek opportunities outside of San Francisco.
+Without adjusting it strategy, it may not be able to achieve the scale modeled or may operate at a greater loss than the high-end estimate.